Graham · Skye & The Small Isles

 The Storr — common questions

-- The Storr is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 589m of ascent and takes most walkers 4-6 hours.
-Terrain: The Storr Lochs path is now an excellent flagged route as far as the pinnacles.
+- On the OutdoorSCOT scale, The Storr comes in at 4/5 — challenging.
+Expect roughly 13km and 589m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: The Storr Lochs path is now an excellent flagged route as far as the pinnacles.

 - Where do I park for The Storr?

-- Standard parking is at NG459450 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Most walkers start from NG459450 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 - When is the best time to climb The Storr?

-- The standard good-weather months for The Storr are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+- May, June, July, August, September give the most reliable conditions on The Storr.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 - Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.